wxWidgets/wxWidgets/debian/README.HowToBuild.txt

 Overview
 --------

-Contrary to how RPM and other pacakging systems work, building Debian packages is done with an expanded source tree instead of using a tarball.
+Contrary to how RPM and other packaging systems work, building Debian packages is done with an expanded source tree instead of using a tarball.
 Inside the toplevel of the source tree you'll find a subdir named debian, and within this dir are various files used by the build.
 The most important of these are the control file and the rules file.
-The control file specifies the metadata about each pacakge, such as name, description, dependencies, etc.  Interestingly, the version number of the current build is not in the control file as might be expected, but is instead taken from the changelog file.
+The control file specifies the metadata about each package, such as name, description, dependencies, etc.  Interestingly, the version number of the current build is not in the control file as might be expected, but is instead taken from the changelog file.
 I guess this